thomasleveil/ansible-synology-docker-daemon/README.md

 Requirements
 ------------

 This role was tested with Ansible 2.2.
-It probably works with 2.0 and 2.1 (let me know).
+It should work with 1.7 and over.

 Tested with Synology `DSM 6.0.2-8451 Update 3` which comes with `Docker 1.11.2`.